What Is a Syme Amputation?

 Original article by Pamela Luk, MD

-Last reviewed by Robert Leland, MD, 2018
+Last reviewed by Jeffrey Feinblatt, MD; Robert Leland, MD; Raymond Walls, MD

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute for professional medical advice, diagnoses or treatments.
 If you need medical advice, use the "Find a Surgeon" search to locate a foot and ankle orthopaedic surgeon in your area.